ll79/AI_CRYPTO_STARTUP/courses/en/creating_ai_agents/DESCRIPTION.md

 ## 📝 Brief Description

 We're creating an open-source project for a decentralized AI Agent system on Python and TON Blockchain with a distributed database.
 We'll automate internet actions and teach AI to work for us.
 We'll integrate agents into any websites and applications, create user-friendly interfaces for them, and unlock their potential with numerous useful tools!
-Let your virtual workers solve tasks independently and generate profits.
-And for active participation in the project - receive NFTs that bring profit.
+Learn how to build virtual assistants that can solve tasks independently.
+Active participants will gain valuable development experience and community recognition.
 The future is already here 🤝🚀

 <br/>
 <br/>